Georgetown Main Street Program Recognized

 Pictured in the photo are Debra Farst, Texas Main Street Program state coordinator, Shelly Hargrove, Georgetown Main Street Program manager, and Brad Patterson, division director, Community Heritage Development Division, Texas Historical Commission.

 In 2012, the Georgetown Main Street Program awarded $24,400 in façade and sign reimbursement grants to eight downtown businesses.
 Events and programs in 2012 include the Georgetown Swirl wine and food event, the Main Street 30th Anniversary Dinner Celebration, the Light Up the Square holiday lighting campaign, and the annual collectible ornament sale.
 Since 2003, the Georgetown Main Street Program has awarded $226,995 in façade and sign reimbursement grants to downtown businesses.

 For more information about the Georgetown Main Street Program, go to mainstreet.georgetown.org.
-For more information on the Texas Historical Commission’s Main Street program, visit www.thc.state.tx.us.
+View the Texas Historical Commission’s Main Street program site for more information.